arrow_back close

 Referral Process and Criteria

 The primary focus of ADRS is on home-based client needs.
 ADRS does not accept referrals for school-only based needs.
-ADRS is accessed through both internal and external referrals initiated by clinicians in collaboration with families.
+ADRS is accessed through both internal and external referrals initiated by clinicians, in collaboration with families.

 There are three types of referrals available for ADRS: